zaus/forms-3rdparty-xpost/README.md

 To produce `<SomeTag />`, make sure the "Autoclose" option is enabled.
 To produce `<SomeTag></SomeTag>`, make sure the "Autoclose" option is unchecked.

+### How do I completely customize the xml/wrappers/transform? ###

+Use the 'Mask' format, which allows you to specify the result exactly as you want via string replacement.
+Useful for complex XML.

+The 'Root Element' field will now be treated as a string-replacement mask (a la `sprintf`), so make sure to include the post body with the `%s` placeholder.
+Each '3rd-Party Field' will also be treated the same, using `%s` to indicate where the submission value should go.

 ## Screenshots ##

 __None available.__